roc-lang/roc/TUTORIAL.md

 This code is equivalent to writing `else if sum < 0 then` on one line, although the stylistic convention is to write `else if` on the same line.

+## Booleans

+In Roc, `if` conditions must always be booleans.
+(Roc doesn't have a concept of "truthiness," so the compiler will report an error for conditionals like `if 1 then` or `if "true" then`.)

+The two boolean values in Roc are `Bool.true` and `Bool.false`, which you can see by putting something like `1 == 1` into the REPL.

 ## Records

 Currently our `addAndStringify` function takes two arguments.
 We can instead make